Yash-29-10-2003/datascience-apps/README.md

 ## Basketball EDA
 A Basketball Stat explorer that shows all the stats for nba players from seasons (1950-2023).
 Web scrapes this data from the basketball reference website and allows for precise filtering based on teams , positions.
 Allows downloading the filtered data and shows top 10 players of the season based on different statistics (PPG, 3P%, and FG%).
-Also shows an intercorrelation heatmap.
+Also has data visualization options like scatter plots and intercorrelation heatmaps.
 ![image](https://github.com/Yash-29-10-2003/streamlit-apps/assets/89728102/5f453ec2-da2f-4c9c-8515-cff1fd2baeae)